romenrg/genetic-startups-web/README.md

 ## Contribute

-Any constructive contributions (i.e. PRs or issues) are welcome.
+Any constructive contributions (e.g. PRs or issues) are welcome.
 Please feel free to propose changes following [the contributing guideline](CONTRIBUTING.md).